Fast X: Filming

 A week after filming commenced, Lin exited the film as director due to "creative differences", leaving primary production stalled.
-However, Lin will remain on board as a producer.
+However, Lin remained on board as a producer.
 Later reports alleged that Lin clashed on set with Diesel, who purportedly arrived out of shape, was often late, and did not remember his lines.
-Lin was also upset with rewrites to his screenplay, as well as changing filming locations and one of the film's villains having yet to be cast; a disagreement with Diesel reportedly escalated to the point it caused Lin to shout, "This movie is not worth my mental health."
-Second unit production remained ongoing in the United Kingdom while the studio sought for a replacement director.
-Universal Pictures reportedly spent $1 million a day to pause production.
-Former Fast & Furious directors F. Gary Gray and David Leitch, who previously directed The Fate of the Furious and Fast & Furious Presents: Hobbs & Shaw respectively, were considered by the studio to replace Lin, however neither were likely to step in due to their commitments with Lift (2023) and The Fall Guy (2024), respectively.
-Furious 7 director James Wan, who was once considered to direct The Fate of the Furious but declined due to his straining experience on Furious 7, was also considered a "viable option" but was tied with commitments to Aquaman and the Lost Kingdom (2023).
+Lin was also upset with rewrites to his screenplay, as well as changing filming locations and one of the film's villains having yet to be cast; a disagreement with Diesel reportedly escalated to the point it caused Lin to shout, "This movie is not worth my mental health".
+Lin reportedly forewent pay in the region of $10–20 million in his departure.
+Second unit production remained ongoing in the United Kingdom while the studio sought a replacement director and Universal Pictures reportedly spent $1 million a day to pause production.
+Former Fast & Furious directors F. Gary Gray and David Leitch, who previously directed The Fate of the Furious (2017) and Hobbs & Shaw (2019) respectively, were considered by the studio to replace Lin, however neither were seen as likely to step in due to their commitments with Lift and The Fall Guy (both 2024), respectively.
+Furious 7 (2015) director James Wan, who was once considered to direct The Fate of the Furious (2017) and F9 (2021) but declined due to his straining experience on Furious 7 (2015), was seen as a "viable option" but was tied up with commitments to Aquaman and the Lost Kingdom (2023), the final DC Extended Universe (DCEU) film.
 Variety reported hiring an "A-list" director was not probable without drastic changes to the screenplay and Universal would likely turn to a second unit director "well-versed" in big-budget action films.
-On May 2, 2022, Louis Leterrier was announced as Lin's replacement.
+On May 2, 2022, Louis Leterrier was announced as Lin's replacement; he was previously shortlisted by Universal to direct The Fate of the Furious (2017).